15 Unforgettable Trips to Take Around China

 Image courtesy of C Adventure

 Situated in mountainous Southwest China, with unique surroundings, varied topography, pleasant weather and a temperature of 15 degrees Celsius, on average, Guizhou is an ideal winter destination.
-Immerse yourself in a Miao and Dong Village in Kaili and Zhaoxing, experiencing their unique ethnic culture and lifestyles; catch local fish in the rice fields with local farmers; watch big local shows; hike on one of the largest rice terraces in China; enjoy local cuisine and more.
+Visit a Prayer Cave by the Getu River and do a Spiderman Climb; visit a secluded Dahe Miao Village in the mountains; explore a Ancient Han village preserved intact with 600 years history; visit Huangguoshu Waterfall, China’s largest and arguably most beautiful; cross the Balinghe River Bridge linking two moutains and 2230 meters long; watch the sun set over Yuhuang Peak and much more.

 For More Information Click Here